-Log in to both your Bitbucket and Raygun accounts.
-In Raygun, in the application sidebar, click on Integrations, then Bitbucket:
+- Log in to both your Bitbucket and Raygun accounts.
+In Raygun click on Integrations and then Bitbucket:

-Click the Setup tab, then click the blue ‘Bitbucket’ button to grant access to Bitbucket:
+- Click on the ‘Setup’ tab, then click on the blue ‘Bitbucket’ button and grant Raygun access to Bitbucket:

 Select which repository you want the issues to be delivered to, click ‘Enabled’ then ‘Save Changes’.

-To connect Raygun error groups to issues in Bitbicket, or create new issues in in Bitbucket from an error group, you need to have Bitbucket issue tracking enabled.
+To connect Raygun error groups to issues in Bitbucket, or create new issues in in Bitbucket from an error group, you need to have Bitbucket issue tracking enabled.

 This setting is found by going to your repository in Bitbicket, clicking the ‘Settings’ on the left sidebar, then clicking the ‘Issue tracker settings’ option under the ‘Issues’ heading.
 You can then chose your issue tracking options:

 If the issue tracker settings are set to ‘No issue tracker’, you will not be able to create or link any Bitbucket issues and an error message will appear: